-The Drift Chambers (DCs) employed in BRAHMS will be described in detail elsewhere [12]; a brief overview is given below.
-The DCs were designed to achieve a position resolution of better than 300 μ m FWHM as well as to allow the resolution of two tracks spaced more than 10 mm apart.
+The DCs employed in BRAHMS will be described in detail elsewhere [11]; a brief overview is given below.
+The DCs were designed to achieve a position resolution of better than $300 \,\mu\text{m}$ FWHM as well as to allow the resolution of two tracks spaced more than $10 \,\text{mm}$ apart.

-The forward spectrometer employs three DCs, T3, T4 and T5, placed at 10.5 m, 14.5 m and 18.4 m, respectively, from the nominal vertex.
+The FS employs three DCs, T3, T4 and T5, placed at 10.5, 14.5 and 18.4 m, respectively, from the nominal vertex.
 The detectors are designed to sustain the multiplicities expected at their respective positions, i.e. from 6 to 7 for T3 and somewhat less for T4 and T5.
 Therefore each module of T3 contains 10 detection planes and each module of T4 and T5 contains 8 detection planes.
 Each DC consists of three modules.
-The sense wires are spaced 1.0 cm apart in T3 and 2.2cm apart in T4 and T5.
-The active areas of the DCs are 30 x 40 cm2 for T3 and 35 x 50 cm2 for both T4 and T5.
+The sense wires are spaced 1.0 cm apart in T3 and 2.2 cm apart in T4 and T5.
+The active areas of the DCs are $30 \times 40 \text{ cm}^2$ for T3 and $35 \times 50 \text{ cm}^2$ for both T4 and T5.

-The wire directions are x, y, u, v, where the two first correspond to the x and y directions where x is in the horizontal direction and y is in the vertical direction, while u and v are + and -18 degrees relative to the y direction.
-Each x and y plane is followed by another plane with the same wire orientation, but shifted by a quarter cell width, to remove right-left ambiguities.
+The wire directions are x, y, u, v, where the first two correspond to the x and y directions, where x is in the horizontal direction and y is in the vertical direction, while u and v are + and $-18^{\circ}$ relative to the y-direction.
+Each x- and y-plane is followed by another plane with the same wire orientation, but shifted by a quarter cell width, to remove right-left ambiguities.
 Moreover, there are two x and two y planes in each module of the T3 detector.
 A detection plane consists of three frames made of epoxy-fiberglass.
 One frame contains the alternately ordered anode and cathode wires.
-Two frames with the field shaping wires are placed on either side of the sense wire frame.
-The anode wire is gold-plated tungsten of 20 μm diameter stretched with 50 g tension.
-The cathode and field wires are made of beryllium-copper of 50 μ m diameter stretched with 100 g tension.
+Two frames with the field-shaping wires are placed on either side of the sense wire frame.
+The anode wire is gold-plated tungsten of $20 \,\mu\text{m}$ diameter stretched with 50 g tension.
+The cathode and field wires are made of beryllium-copper of $50 \,\mu\text{m}$ diameter stretched with 100 g tension.

 The gas mixture employed is 67% Ar + 33% C4H10.
-A small quantity of ethanol is admixed by bubbling the gas through a bath of this liquid kept at 9° C.
+A small quantity of ethanol is admixed by bubbling the gas through a bath of this liquid kept at 9°C.